-- This dirt road will take you to the beach the access point.
+- This dirt road will take you to the beach access point.

 - There is about 800 meters of sand driving though the dunes.

 - The dunes have wooden slats in the most difficult spots to assist the wheels to gain traction and to protect the environment.
-Obviously stay on the track and you will have the least amount of troubles and protect the environment for future use.
+Stay on the track and you will have the least amount of troubles and protect the environment for future use.